paul-hammant/tbd/content/continuous-delivery/index.md

 ![](/images/pipelines2.png)

 The [best selling book of the same name](/publications/#continuous-delivery-july-27-2010) by Jez Humble and Dave Farley, for many companies. details the 'marching orders' for a whole dev-team improvement agenda.

 ## Continuous Deployment

-As Continuous Delivery, but the deployment is to production.
+This is a extension of 'Continuous Delivery', but the deployment is to production.
 Certain types of startups like NetFlix, Etsy and Github deploy their major application to production with each commit.
 Companies that have applications/services where  clients/customers could lose money, are much less likely to *firehose into production*.